 It may seem simple, but a poem or letter of thanks from your child is a gesture that's truly appreciated.
 Have him tell a story about a special moment during the school year or about what school would be like without a favorite teacher.
 As for you, consider writing a letter to the principal lauding a teacher's good work and mailing a copy to that teacher.

 Get parents and children of a grade (or even several!) together to work up a sweat while doing something nice for teachers.
-Organize a free car wash just for teachers in the school, or clean and spruce up the teacher break room with wildflowers and fresh-baked goodies.
+Clean and spruce up the teacher break room with flowers and fresh-baked goodies, or organize a free car wash just for school's teachers.
 If parents can volunteer in the classroom and take over for a few hours, put together a luncheon for all the teachers so they can really sit down and relax for awhile together.

 Again and again, when asked what holiday gifts meant the most to them, teachers answered, "something handmade by the class," whether it be a poster with every child's handprint under a "thank you" banner, cookies made by tiny hands, or a simple framed class photo signed by the children.